 “One provides small-to-modest returns, takes a long time to pan out, and requires some financial intelligence.
 The other (OPM) provides large-to-infinite returns, creates incredible velocity of money, and requires a high financial intelligence.”

 Kiyosaki was obviously referring to entrepreneurship through debt or equity financing as the faster route.

 It’s hard to disagree with Kiyosaki.
 After all, many successful companies were built using OPM.
-Founders of Big Tech companies, like Amazon and Netflix, initially used their own money to fund growth, but eventually seek other people’s money through borrowing, government grants, angel investors or IPO.
+Founders of Big Tech companies, like Amazon and Netflix, initially used their own money to fund growth but eventually sought other people’s money through borrowing, government grants, angel investors, or IPO.

 Equity financing, while not the same as debt, is less risky.
 But owners would have to give up more ownership, reducing their share of future profits and decision-making power.